 The Deputy Warden is elected by the Governing Body from among their members, and ranks at all times in seniority next to the Warden and has the same powers and duties in his absence.
 The Senior Tutor has overall responsibility for the academic life of the College and the welfare of all its students.
-The Finance Bursar has overall responsibility for support of the College, including financial management, and through the Domestic Bursar and the relevant heads of department: the management of Conference and Catering; Housekeeping; Maintenance; Gardens; Library; IT Departments; the Porters' Lodge; and HR.
+The Finance Bursar has overall responsibility for support of the College, including financial management, and through the Head of Operations and Head of Estates and the relevant heads of department: the management of Conference and Catering; Housekeeping; Maintenance; Gardens; Library; IT Departments; the Porters' Lodge; and HR.
 The HR Manager is responsible for providing HR support to the College.
-The Domestic Bursar has overall responsibility for Health and Safety delegated from the College Council.
+The Head of Estates has overall responsibility for Health and Safety delegated from the College Council.
 The Chaplain is available to everyone in College, whether or not they are of any religious persuasion.
 Anyone may talk to the Chaplain in confidence about any matter of concern.